holabayor/SnapURL/README.md

 npm install
 ```

-4. Create a .env file in the backend directory with your MongoDB URI and any other environment variables:
+4. Create a .env file in the backend directory with your MongoDB URI and any other environment variables.
+See the .env.example file:

 ```
 MONGODB_URI=your_mongodb_uri